-Microsoft Edge and IE will disable TLS 1.0 and TLS 1.1 in 2020 (Update: Chrome too)
+Chrome, Edge, IE, Firefox, and Safari will disable TLS 1.0 and TLS 1.1 in 2020 (Updated)

 The latest version, TLS 1.3, is supported by both Chrome and Firefox.
 Microsoft and Apple plan to support TLS 1.3 in future versions of Edge and Safari, respectively.

 TLS 1.0 will turn 20 years old on January 19, 2019.
-Here is Microsoft’s explanation for finally disabling it:

-Two decades is a long time for a security technology to stand unmodified.
-While we aren’t aware of significant vulnerabilities with our up-to-date implementations of TLS 1.0 and TLS 1.1, vulnerable third-party implementations do exist.
-Moving to newer versions helps ensure a more secure web for everyone.
-Additionally, we expect the IETF to formally deprecate TLS 1.0 and 1.1 later this year, at which point protocol vulnerabilities in these versions will no longer be addressed by the IETF.
+Here is what each browser maker has promised:

+- TLS 1.0 and 1.1 will be disabled altogether in Chrome 81, which will start rolling out “on early release channels starting January 2020.”

 Microsoft notes that “less than one percent of daily connections” in Microsoft Edge are using TLS 1.0 or TLS 1.1.
 That’s great news, but the company didn’t share usage for IE, which is likely much higher.

+Apple added that TLS 1.0 and TLS 1.1 account for less than 0.36 percent of all connections made through Safari.
+Google and Mozilla did not share comparable numbers at the time, but it’s fair to say usage of older TLS versions is declining.

-Microsoft is calling on sites to move off of TLS 1.0 and TLS 1.1 “as soon as is practical.”
+All four browser makers are calling on sites to move off of TLS 1.0 and TLS 1.1 as soon as possible.
 SSL Labs shows that 94 percent of sites today support TLS 1.2.
-If you’re a developer looking to move off these old versions of the protocol, you can easily test your site.
-Open the Internet Options Control Panel in Windows, go to Advanced, Security, and uncheck the “Use TLS 1.0” and “Use TLS 1.1” options.

-Update at 9:30 a.m.
-Pacific: Google has joined in as well.
-TLS 1.0 and TLS 1.1 will be disabled altogether in Chrome 81, which will sometime after January 2020.
+Update at 11:30 a.m.
+Pacific: This story started with Microsoft’s news, but Google, Apple, and Mozilla also made the same announcements for their respective browsers later in the day.
+With Flash also going away in two years, 2020 can’t come soon enough.